On a family of unitary representations of mapping class groups

 \begin{lemma}[Theorem A in \cite{BekkaKalantar}] Let $G$ be a countable discrete group and $H$ be a subgroup of $G$ that has the spectral gap property.
-Let $L$ be a subgroup of $G$ satisfying $Com_G(L) = L$, then the two unitary representations $\ell^2(G/H)$ and $\ell^2(G/L)$ of $G$ are weakly equivalent if and only if $L$ is conjugate to $H$. \end{lemma} \begin{theorem} Let $S = S_{g,n}$ be a compact surface with $3g + n \geq 4$.
-Let $\gamma,\delta$ be two $1-$multi-curves with $k,l$ geometric components, respectively.
-Then \begin{enumerate} \item If at least one of $k, l$ is not $3g-3+n$, then the associated unitary representations $\pi_{\gamma}$ and $\pi_{\delta}$ are weakly equivalent if and only if $\gamma$ and $\delta$ are of the same type. \item Suppose $S$ is not $S_{0,4}, S_{1,1}, S_{1,2}, S_{2,0}$.
-If the number of geometric components of $\gamma$ is $3g-3+n$, then $\pi_{\gamma}$ is weakly equivalent to the regular representation $\lambda_S$. \item Suppose $S$ is not $S_{0,4}, S_{1,1}, S_{1,2}, S_{2,0}$.
-If the number of geometric components of $\gamma$ is not $3g-3+n$, then $\pi_{\gamma}$ is not weakly contained in $\lambda_S$. \end{enumerate} \end{theorem} \begin{proof} For any $1-$multi-curves $\gamma$, $Com_{\M(S)}(G_{\gamma}) = G_{\gamma}$ (see \cite{Paris2002}).
-Given two $1-$multi-curves $\gamma$ and $\delta$ with with $k,l$ geometric components, respectively, such that at least one of $k, l$ is not $3g-3+n$, by Lemma \ref{lemma:spectral}, Lemma \ref{lemma:bekkaKa} and the fact that $G_{\gamma}$ is conjugate to $G_{\delta}$ if and only if $\gamma$ and $\delta$ are of the same type, we complete the proof of the first part.
-For the second part, by \cite{BridsonHarpe}, if $S$ is not $S_{0,4}, S_{1,1}, S_{1,2}, S_{2,0}$, the group $\M(S)$ is C*-simple.
+Let $L$ be a subgroup of $G$ satisfying $Com_G(L) = L$, then two unitary representations $\ell^2(G/H)$ and $\ell^2(G/L)$ of $G$ are weakly equivalent if and only if $L$ is conjugate to $H$. \end{lemma} \begin{theorem} Let $S = S_{g,n}$ be a compact surface with $3g + n \geq 4$.
+Let $\gamma$ and $\delta$ be two $1-$multi-curves on $S$ with $k,l$ geometric components, respectively. \begin{description} \item[(1)] If at least one of $k, l$ is not $3g-3+n$, then the associated unitary representations $\pi_{\gamma}$ and $\pi_{\delta}$ are weakly equivalent if and only if $\gamma$ and $\delta$ are of the same type. \item[(2)] Suppose $S$ is not $S_{0,4}, S_{1,1}, S_{1,2}, S_{2,0}$.
+If the number of geometric components of $\gamma$ is $3g-3+n$, then $\pi_{\gamma}$ is weakly equivalent to the regular representation $\lambda_S$. \item[(3)] Suppose $S$ is not $S_{0,4}, S_{1,1}, S_{1,2}, S_{2,0}$.
+If the number of geometric components of $\gamma$ is not $3g-3+n$, then $\pi_{\gamma}$ is not weakly contained in $\lambda_S$. \end{description} \end{theorem} \begin{proof} For any $1-$multi-curve $\gamma$ on $S$, $Com_{\M(S)}(G_{\gamma}) = G_{\gamma}$ (see \cite{Paris2002}).
+Given two $1-$multi-curves $\gamma$ and $\delta$ with $k,l$ geometric components, respectively, such that at least one of $k$ and $l$ is not $3g-3+n$, then by Lemma \ref{lemma:spectral}, Lemma \ref{lemma:bekkaKa} and the fact that $G_{\gamma}$ is conjugate to $G_{\delta}$ if and only if $\gamma$ and $\delta$ are of the same type, we complete the proof for (1).
+For (2), by \cite{BridsonHarpe}, if $S$ is not $S_{0,4}, S_{1,1}, S_{1,2}, S_{2,0}$, the mapping class group $\M(S)$ is C*-simple.